vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-2.md

 date: 2021-01-25
 series:
   - Git is your friend, not your enemy
+description: Git is a helpful tool when it's actually part of your workflow instead of fighting against it.
+Learn how to use Git to make it this way!
 ---

 > This post is the second part of a tutorial series on how to use Git to its full potential.
 Read the first part